 Austria’s Postbus Ag has ordered 40 hydrogen buses from Poland’s Solaris.
-The framework agreement specifies delivery between 2021 and 2023 and is part of a larger contract which also includes conventionally-powered buses.
+The framework agreement specifies delivery between 2021 and 2023 and is part of a larger contract that also includes conventionally-powered buses.

 The Solaris Urbino 12 hydrogen buses make up about a quarter of the total 182 vehicles on order.
 The company describes the fuel cell model as the “most innovative” in its range.
 The rest of the vehicles will adhere to Euro 6 emissions standards, and Postbus AG envisions them in services across Austria.